 - 18th-century house where Beethoven and Franz Grillparzer both lived (the clue is in the name)

-- Good for a photo outside (it’s a private house)
+- Good only for a photo outside (it’s a private house)

 - Close to a few other Beethoven sites around the suburb of Heiligenstadt

 - See also:

 Franz Grillparzer is regarded as one of Austria’s greatest writers and, perhaps, its greatest poet.
 And for a short while in 1808, Grillparzer and Beethoven lived in the same house.

 We know this because Grillparzer wrote about it.